isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/how-changi-airport-came-to-be.md

 [^6]: Lee, “Speech by Mr Lee Kuan Yew, Minister Mentor, at Changi Airport 25th Anniversary Dinner.”

-[^7]: Judith Hale, “Billion Dollar Dream Comes True,” New Nation, 27 June 1981, 25.
+[^7]: Judith Hale, “Billion Dollar Dream Comes True,” *New Nation*, 27 June 1981, 25.
 (From NewspaperSG)

 [^8]: Lee, “Speech by Mr Lee Kuan Yew, Minister Mentor, at Changi Airport 25th Anniversary Dinner.”

-[^9]: Peter Hutton, Wings Over Singapore: The Story of Singapore Changi Airport (Singapore: MPH Magazines, 1981), 41.
+[^9]: Peter Hutton, *Wings Over Singapore: The Story of Singapore Changi Airport* (Singapore: MPH Magazines, 1981), 41.
 (From National Library, Singapore, Call no. RSING 387.736095957 HUT)

-[^10]: “Dredges Get to Work to Reclaim Land for Changi Airport,” Straits Times, 11 July 1976, 7.
+[^10]: “Dredges Get to Work to Reclaim Land for Changi Airport,” *Straits Times*, 11 July 1976, 7.
 (From NewspaperSG)

-[^11]: Judith Hale, “Getting There On Time,” New Nation, 27 June 1981, 26–27.
+[^11]: Judith Hale, “Getting There On Time,” *New Nation*, 27 June 1981, 26–27.
 (From NewspaperSG)

 [^12]: Hale, “Getting There On Time.”